find your perfect postgrad program

 Of course, don’t just list these, make sure you can back them all up, and do add in anything else you think of!

 Finally, references.
-Make sure before listing your references that you have contacted them and that they are OK with being listed.
-Also, ensure any contact details are up to date and working.
+Make sure before listing your references that you have contacted them in advance and that they are happy to be your referee.
+Also, ensure any contact details are up to date

 Applying for a job – crafting a CV

 If the job that you are applying for requires you to provide a CV rather than fill in a job application form, much of the same rules and recommendations apply.
 Include relevant information and exclude grammatical errors – basically, take your time to craft a really good CV and then get a friend or family member to read it over for you.

 Typos – don't rely on spell check to do the hard work for you.
 Go through your CV with a fine-tooth comb.
 Once you've checked it, check it again, and again, then give it to someone else to check!

 Foolish fonts – if you thought you could add some pizzazz to your CV by using a quirky font, stop right now.
 Cheesy fonts scream, “I have no idea what I am doing”.
 Keep it professional and simple.

 No cover letter – it is essential to include a cover letter as this is the most effective way to introduce yourself and grab the attention of the interviewer.
 The cover letter is your opportunity to show exactly why you are the perfect candidate for the job.

 Blank space – your CV doesn't have to be overly wordy and certainly shouldn’t be ten pages long, but a CV that is only half a page will give the impression that you don't have enough job/life experience to be applying for the job.
 Even if you haven't ever done paid work, you should at least have other relevant aspects of your life that you could include, such as volunteer work or hobbies.